 (6) Federal Tax ID (Social Security Number) in many cases) (7) Driver's license number (8)) State identification card number (9) An account number or credit or debit card number (10) Alien registration number (11) Health insurance identification number "Personally Identifiable Information" does not include publicly available information that is lawfully made available to the general public from federal, state, or local government records.
 Sensitive Information Any SPI, PII or CPNI-PI, collectively or individually.
-Sensitive Personal Information (SPI) One or more of the following personal data elements that may be combined with a person's identifying information (name, telephone number, email address, driver's license number, internet address, etc.): (1) Social Security number, (2) driver's license number or state-issued identification card number, (3) financial account number, or credit or debit card number, with our without any required security code, access code, personal identification number (PIN) or password that would permit access to that person's financial account, (4) medical information (including, but not limited to, any information regarding an individual's medical history, mental or physical condition, or medical treatment or diagnosis by a health care professional), (5) health insurance information (i.e., an individual's health insurance policy number or subscriber identification number, any unique identifier used by a health insurer to identify the individual, or any information in an individual's application and claims history, including any appeals records).
-"Sensitive Personal Information" does not include publicly available information that is lawfully made available to the general public from federal, state, or local government records.
+Sensitive Personal Information (SPI) One or more of the following personal data elements that may be combined with a person's identifying information (name, telephone number, email address, driver's license number, internet address, etc.): (1) Social Security number, (2) driver's license number or state-issued identification card number, (3) financial account number, or credit or debit card number, with our without any required security code, access code, personal identification (including, but not limited to, any information regarding an individual's medical history, mental or physical condition, or medical treatment or diagnosis by a health care professional), (5) health insurance information (i.e., an individual's health insurance policy number or subscriber identification number, any unique identifier used by a health insurer to identify the individual, or any information in an individual's application and claims history, including any appeals records).